 Our treatment centers offer the following services:

 Centers for Disease Control and Prevention. (n.d.).
-CDC - Fact Sheets-Alcohol Use And Health - Alcohol.
-Retrieved from from https://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm
+CDC – Fact Sheets-Alcohol Use And Health – Alcohol. from https://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm

 Healthline. (n.d.).
-Alcohol and Weight: 8 Ways Drinking Slows Weight Loss.
-Retrieved from from https://www.healthline.com/health/alcohol-and-weight-loss#overview
+Alcohol and Weight: 8 Ways Drinking Slows Weight Loss. from https://www.healthline.com/health/alcohol-and-weight-loss#overview

 National Institute on Alcohol Abuse and Alcoholism. (n.d.).
-Alcohol's Effects on the Body.
-Retrieved from from https://www.niaaa.nih.gov/alcohol-health/alcohols-effects-body
+Alcohol's Effects on the Body. from https://www.niaaa.nih.gov/alcohol-health/alcohols-effects-body

 National Institutes of Health.
 (2015, October 05).
-Diet Quality Worsens as Alcohol Intake Increases.
-Retrieved from from https://www.nih.gov/news-events/news-releases/diet-quality-worsens-alcohol-intake-increases
+Diet Quality Worsens as Alcohol Intake Increases. from https://www.nih.gov/news-events/news-releases/diet-quality-worsens-alcohol-intake-increases